 different Forex trading strategies that day traders have to use that increases the risk.
 In fact, the overall logic is the same for almost any interval out there.
 Rather, it is that Forex day trading rules are more harsh and unforgiving to those who don't follow them.
 Mistakes are more costly and they have the potential to occur more frequently, since the act of trading itself is of a higher frequency.

 Learn to trade step-by-step with our brand new educational course, Forex 101, featuring key insights from professional industry experts.

-The two factors that no intraday trader can do without – irrelevant of the Forex day trading strategy he intends to use – are volatility and liquidity.
-It might seem like a good thing for any kind of a trader, but short-term traders are far more dependant on them.
+The two factors that no intra-day trader can do without – irrelevant of the Forex day trading strategy he intends to use – are volatility and liquidity.
+It might seem like a good thing for any kind of a trader, but short-term traders are far more dependent on them.

 Volatility is the magnitude of market movements.
 When trading short-term, solid volatility is a must.
 This basically reduces the selection of instruments to the major currency pairs and a few cross pairs, depending on the sessions.
 Speaking of sessions, since volatility is session dependant, knowing when to trade is as important as knowing what to trade.

 Liquidity is equally important.
 Intra-day trading is very precise.
 A long-term trader can afford to throw in 10 pips here and cut 10 pips there.
 A short-term trader can't, because 10 pips could be the whole profit projected for a trade.

 This precision in Forex comes from the trader's skill of course, but rich liquidity is important too.
 If there is no liquidity, the orders will simply not close at the desired price, no matter how good the trader is.
 This once again limits intra-day traders to a particular set of trading instruments and trading times.